-- Quality first teaching, differentiated for individual children, is the first step in responding to children who have or may have SEND.
-In order to make progress this differentiation may involve modifying learning objectives, teaching styles and access strategies.
-Under these circumstances, a child's needs will be provided for within the whole class planning frameworks and individual target setting. - Differentiation will be recorded in the curriculum planning by the class teacher. - Monitoring of progress will be carried out by the class teacher and used to inform future differentiation within the classroom setting.
-Where a period of differentiated curriculum support has not resulted in the child making adequate progress OR where the nature or level of a child's needs are unlikely to be met by such an approach, provision at the SEND support level may need to be made. - Teachers observe and assess the progress of all individual children continually and report on a termly and/or half termly basis through our school assessment system.
-This will provide information about areas where a child is not progressing - This cycle is assess, plan, do and review.
+- Quality first teaching, adapted for individual children, is the first step in responding to children who have or may have SEND.
+In order to make progress this adaptive teaching may involve modifying learning objectives, teaching styles and access strategies.
+Under these circumstances, a child's needs will be provided for within the whole class planning frameworks and individual target setting. - Adaptive teaching will be recorded in the curriculum planning by the class teacher. - Monitoring of progress will be carried out by the class teacher and used to inform future adaptive teaching within the classroom setting.
+Where a period of adaptive curriculum support has not resulted in the child making adequate progress OR where the nature or level of a child's needs is unlikely to be met by such an approach, provision at the SEND support level may need to be made.

+- ➤ Teachers observe and assess the progress of all individual children continually and report on a termly basis through our school assessment system.
+This will provide information about areas where a child is not progressing - ➤ This cycle is assess, plan, do and review.